Gender equality post pandemic

 Governments undoubtedly will have a huge role to play in supporting the future of gender equality, both for today and for future generations, but there is more to it.
 It will take a concerted effort from across society — from consumers to business owners, from non-profit organisations to the general public — to bring about a positive change.

 Here at ChildFund Australia, we are working to change the lives of women and girls, and all disadvantaged people, for the better, for good.
 To do this, we need your help.
-Sponsor a child today, or give Gifts for Good — life-changing gifts that transform the outlook for families and individuals in at-risk communities.
+Sign up to donate monthly today, or give Gifts for Good — life-changing gifts that transform the outlook for families and individuals in at-risk communities.
 Together, we can achieve a better, more equal world.